gideon-maina/Whisper-to-InfluxDB/README.md

                                           path
 ```

-the script will parse the given path recursively and search for whisper files.
+The script will go through the given path recursively and search for all whisper files.

-the found whisper files are being read and None values are omitted.
+The found whisper files are read and None values are omitted.

+Then path of the whisper file is 'split' to build a similar long name to be used as the
+measurement in InfluxDB.

+The metric is then sent to the InfluxDB server.

+TODO
+====
+* Improve on performance.
+* Test on large whisper data sets.